How do I become certified?

 - Class C, D, III and IV operators need a total of 30 contact hours.

-- A minimum of 70% of the required continuing education contact hours must be obtained from the technical category of approved continuing education courses that address technical matters related directly to wastewater treatment plant and sewer system operation, maintenance, management, or supervision.
+- At least 70% of the earned continuing education contact hours must be obtained from the technical category of approved continuing education courses.

-- Not more than 30% of the required continuing education contact hours will be credited toward license renewal from nontechnical subject matter of approved continuing education courses that enhance the performance of the certified operator’s responsibilities but are not directly related to wastewater treatment plant and sewer system operations, maintenance, management, or supervision.
+- Not more than 30% of the earned continuing education contact hours will be credited toward license renewal from nontechnical subject matter of approved continuing education courses.

-IDEM strongly encourages anyone planning to sit for one of the exams to take a training course, and to thoroughly study all of the recommended materials.
+IDEM strongly encourages anyone planning to sit for one of the exams to take a training course, and to thoroughly study all the recommended materials.
 It will be on the test.
+We also encourage you to use these training providers to obtain the required contact hours prior to applying for renewal.
+You can find a list of training providers at this link: